 understanding of the technologies in computer systems for Big Data

-analysis and management.
-It covers both traditional methods used in
+management.
+It covers both traditional methods used in parallel

 The following main topics are contained in the course: